 Do you know that this famed city is actually one of the most socially tolerant cities in the world for nestling multiple ethnicities, religions as well as nationalities?
 There are 178 different nationalities recorded as living there in 2011 and it is estimated that up to 45% of the city have non-Dutch parents.
 Over the last 50 years Amsterdam has experienced an influx of people originating from other countries and cultures, mostly from Suriname, Turkey and Morocco.
 The City of Amsterdam recognizes the value this diversity has on society and culture and has created policies to reinforce this.
 Won’t you love to visit one of the most democratic cities in the world?
 I bet, you would!

-If you have very little time to explore the city this is how to spend one day in amsterdam
+If you have very little time to explore the city then use Amsterdam Itinerary 1 Day

 3. Take out your Snacks from the Walls

 image source: Kylie & Rob(and Helen)/flickr

 Feeling hungry while you are strolling around this magical city?
 Fret not, the city has ample of choices for you.
 Try out of the wall snacks available on most of the streets of Amsterdam.
 Row upon row of small rectangular boxes with glass windows displays each item to you.
 From frikadels to the kroket or the luxutrious broodje kroket, everything is just one minute away from you!
 Select the column that your item is in and insert your money.
 Press the button next to the item you have set your heart on and the door will open for you to grab and relish your warm item from inside.

 Also Explore: Things to do after 6 PM in Amsterdam

 4. Bikes, Bikes everywhere!